danielnv18/drupal-composer/README.md

 ```bash
 lando start
 ```
-This will install the Drupal.
-If there is an configuration, it will install Drupal with that configuration.
+This will install your Drupal project.
+If there are any configuration files available, it will install Drupal with those configurations.

 [drupal-composer]: https://github.com/drupal-composer/drupal-project
 [build-status-master]: https://travis-ci.org/danielnv18/drupal-composer.svg?branch=master